phil-03/Service/README.md

 ### USAGE EXAMPLE:

 >Program is run with standard input instead of commandline.
-Demonstrates walkthrough of options as you progess.
+Demonstrates walkthrough of options as you progress.

 ### Future TODOS: